Indigenous education: Language revitalization efforts

 Many Native American and Indigenous communities in the United States are working to revitalize their Indigenous languages.
 These language revitalization efforts often take place in schools, via language immersion programs.
-In Guatemala, teachers have had a sense of agency to teach students' the Indigenous language as well as about Indigenous culture in order to prevent language loss and maintain cultural identity.
+In Guatemala, teachers have had a sense of agency to teach students Indigenous languages as well as about Indigenous culture in order to prevent language loss and maintain cultural identity.

 Importance

 Researchers have brought up the importance of language revitalization efforts to preserve Native culture.
-The extinction of Native languages has been brought up as one of the reasons that revitalization efforts are necessary and McCarty, Romero, and Zepeda have noted that “84% of all Indigenous languages in the United States and Canada have no new speakers to pass them on."
-Native language is seen as a path to preserving Native heritage such as “knowledge of medicine, religion, cultural practices and traditions, music, art, human relationships and child-rearing practices, as well as Indigenous ways of knowing about the sciences, history, astronomy, psychology, philosophy, and anthropology.”
-“Duane Mistaken Chief, a member of the Blackfeet tribe, explains that American Indians use words and phrases to reconstruct their cultures and to heal themselves.
-By studying the Indian words, they learn to respect themselves.
-From the Indian point of view, the traditional language is a sacred gift, the symbol of one’s identity, the embodiment of one’s culture and traditions, a means for expressing inner thoughts and feelings, and the source of ancestral wisdom."
-Additionally, linguists and community members believe in the importance of revitalizing Native languages because “it is at once a direction for research, action, and documentation."
+The extinction of Native languages has been brought up as one of the reasons that revitalization efforts are necessary and McCarty, Romero, and Zepeda have noted that "84% of all Indigenous languages in the United States and Canada have no new speakers to pass them on."
+Native language is seen as a path to preserving Native heritage such as "knowledge of medicine, religion, cultural practices and traditions, music, art, human relationships and child-rearing practices, as well as Indigenous ways of knowing about the sciences, history, astronomy, psychology, philosophy, and anthropology."

+Additionally, linguists and community members believe in the importance of revitalizing Native languages because "it is at once a direction for research, action, and documentation."
 Finally, it has been suggested that it is especially important to recognize Native languages in school settings because this leads to teachers recognizing the people, which leads to self-esteem and academic success for the students.